Spreads/Spreads/docs/articles/Serialization.md

 ## FAQ

-**Q: Why Timestamp is special and not a part of data?**

-In DataSpreads we timestamp all data stream items (events) and use timestamps for quick navigation (such an index in DB), therefore fixed explicit position is required.
-If you do not provide a timestamp DataSpreads will use current time of writing.
-Outside DataSpreads context you could just ignore it.

 **Q: Why you are not using *Protocol buffers* for binary serialization?**

 Spreads.Utf8Json is already faster than `protobuf-net` on some benchmarks